a-cha/java_beginning/01. OOP, Collections/README.md

-# Classes & OOP
+# OOP & Collections

-The goal of the exercise is to create application in the conceat of OOP.
+The goal of the exercise is to create application in the conceat of OOP and meet Collections.